Skip to main content / 跳转到主要内容

 The Listing Threshold: JCI or Equivalent National Accreditation

 JCI accreditation is the primary credentialing filter.
 In markets with rigorous national systems, such as China's 3A tertiary hospital classification, Sylk Health also lists providers meeting equivalent national standards.
 No proprietary quality scores.
 No editorial rankings.
 No featured placements.
-Patients see a directory of accredited providers with their published prices.

-Sylk Health doesn't receive member rosters, eligibility files, claims data, demographic information, or any data that identifies an individual as a member of your plan.
+Sylk Health doesn't receive member rosters, eligibility files, claims data, demographic information, or any data that identifies an individual as a member of a specific plan.
+When a person uses the marketplace, the only data retained is:

 • An auto-assigned ID string (not derived from any external identifier)